-The purpose of sanctioning is to educate and develop the student, provide restitution, and prevent future behaviors.
-The following sanctions may be imposed upon any student found to have violated the Student code:
+The following sanctions may be imposed upon any student found to have violated the Student Code:

 - 1. Warning A notice in writing to the student that the student is violating or has violated institutional regulations. - 2.
 Probation A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulation(s) during the probationary period. - 3.
 Loss of Privileges Denial of specified privileges for a designated period of time. - 4.
 Fines Previously established and published fines may be imposed. - 5.
 Restitution Compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - 6.
-Counseling Short term or long term counseling in order to provide support. - 7.
-Discretionary Sanctions Work assignments, essays, service to the University, or other related discretionary assignments. - 8.
-Interim Suspension Interim Suspension from the residence halls and/or other campus facilities or programs may be imposed to ensure the safety and well being of members of the University committee, to ensure the student's own physical or emotional safety and well-being, or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University.
-The Interim Suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a Student Conduct Board Hearing, if required. - 9.
+Counseling Mandatory counseling sessions related to conduct behaviors.
+The student may be referred to either an on or off-campus resource. - 7.
+Assessment Student may be required to complete an alcohol or drug assessment (at his/her own expense).
+The assessment results would guide decisions on counseling needs. - 8.
+Discretionary Sanctions Work assignments, essays, service to the University, or other related discretionary assignments. - 9.
+Interim Suspension Interim Suspension from the residence halls and/or other campus facilities or programs may be imposed to ensure the safety and well-being of members of the University community, to ensure the student's own physical or emotional safety and well-being, or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University.
+The Interim Suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a Student Conduct Board Hearing, if required. - 10.
 Residence Hall Suspension Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - 10.
-Residence Hall Expulsion Permanent separation of the student from the residence halls - 11.
+Conditions for readmission may be specified. - 11.
+Residence Hall Expulsion Permanent separation of the student from the residence halls. - 12.
 University Suspension Separation of the student from Park University for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - 12.
-University Expulsion Permanent separation of the student from Park University.
+Conditions for readmission may be specified.

-13. Revocation of Admission and/or Degree -
+- 13. University Expulsion Permanent separation of the student from Park University. - 14.
+Revocation of Admission and/or

-Admission to or a degree awarded from Park University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+Degree - Admission to or a degree awarded from Park University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.

-14. Withholding Degree - Park University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of all sanctions imposed, if any.
+15. Withholding Degree - Park University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of all sanctions imposed, if any.